superfly-css/superfly-css/README.md

+# Deprecated

+All modules are being moved to [superflycss](https://github.com/superflycss/) and will be publised under the `@superflycss` organization on NPM.

 # superfly-css

 Modularized, [composable](https://en.wikipedia.org/wiki/Composability#System_Design), and responsive CSS variables, components, utilities, typography, their foundation, and corresponding structural, build, and test methodology designed to be forward compatible with [custom elements / web components](https://developers.google.com/web/fundamentals/getting-started/primers/customelements).